• Products

 Key Highlights

-• Foreign exchange risk is the risk that changes in currency exchange rates will have an impact on a company's financial performance or position.
+• Foreign exchange risk refers to the risk that arises due to changes in currency exchange rates and how these changes impact a company's financial performance or position.

 • Three categories of foreign exchange risk exist: transaction risk, economic risk, and translation risk.